Enhancing Preparedness of Public Services to Manage AI risk in Multilingual Communication

 Planned Impact

-Successful implementation of the project will improve communication processes involving linguistically diverse service users of the NHS, police forces and council services, with impact on both public service staff and service users.
-Staff in these authorities will feel protected by clear policies that will inform and guide their decisions regarding the use of translation and interpreting services with MT/AI communication tools, and clarify accountability within organisations, in the eventuality of problems occurring.
+Successful implementation of the project will improve communication processes involving linguistically diverse service users and staff in the NHS, police forces and councils.
+Staff in these authorities will feel protected by clear policies that will inform and guide their decisions regarding the use of translation and interpreting services with MT/AI communication tools, and clarify accountability within organisations, in case of problems occurring.
 Service users will benefit from improved, more accurate and safer communication support, resulting in better services (including improved patient safety in the NHS and fair access to public resources).